dplusplus1024/bitcoin-jenga/README.md

 You’ll need a tumbling tower to play.

 - **Option 1 (recommended)** – Order a tumbling tower from [here](https://www.amazon.com/gp/product/B0CQR7M3JH/ref=ppx_yo_dt_b_search_asin_image).
 - **Option 2** – Can’t get that tower?
-Create your own by color-coding the blocks with three severity levels.
+Create your own by color-coding the blocks for three severity levels.

 ## 2) Stickers
 Prepare your blocks by printing and applying some stickers using our template.